karlyanelson/andalsomuchcattle/_posts/2016-08-12-dirtbag-samson.md

     frame_type: "frame-1-1"
 ---

+"[If you braid my hair I'll lose my strength I swear, babe.][1]"

 Ah, Samson and Delilah.
-The Bible's first rom-com.
-Samson could've asked for a lot cooler stuff, just sayin. "[If you braid my hair I'll lose my strength I swear, babe.][1]"

-Missed opportunities, I tell ya.
+Such a classic love story.
+Boy meets girl.
+Girl agrees to hand him over the Philistines.
+Boy messes with her.
+Girl nags him into revealing the secret of his strength.
+Boy is blinded and imprisoned.
+Boy pulls down the pillars of the temple and kills everyone.

+Samson is crazy.
+Ties torches to the tails of a bunch of foxes and burns down a bunch of people's fields 'cause his dad accidentally gave his wife to another man.
+Like you do.
+Kills a thousands dudes with a donkey jawbone.
+And his story ends with "Thus he killed many more when he died than while he lived."
+Yay?

-Also [this][2] is funny and vaguely related.
+Also [this][2] is funny and somewhat related.

 [1]:https://www.biblegateway.com/passage/?search=Judges+16&version=NIV
 [2]:http://the-toast.net/2014/11/17/bible-verses-word-philistines-replaced-haters/